derekelkins/ipgcc/README.md

   naively implemented.
 The generator knowing the type of the input could allow a good implementation to be chosen.
 (Feel free to replace it in the output with something better or more specialized.)
-- For simplicity, I add the iteration variable of an array term as an attribute (and then `delete` it afterwards), but it can and should be just a local variable.

 I'm not worried about things like constant expressions.
 I assume the JavaScript implementation (or any back-end for a well optimized language) will handle this